 How much retirement costs depends on what you want out of retirement, and your individual needs and circumstances.
-The lifestyle you want may look different to another person, so your living costs will be different.
+The lifestyle you want may look different to another person's, so your living costs will be different.
 For example, you might prioritise travel, whilst your friends want to stay close to the grandchildren at home.

-You could choose to use a rule of thumb such as needing 70% of your working life income once you retire.
+- You could choose to use a rule of thumb such as needing 70% of your working life income once you retire.

-- The Super Consumers Australia's Retirement Savings Targets is a tool to help you estimate what level of savings you need to support your planned spending in retirement.
+- You could also use the Super Consumers Australia's Retirement Savings Targets, which is another tool to help you estimate what level of savings you need to support your planned spending in retirement.
 It calculates savings targets based on your age and spending plans.

 Both of these estimates are based on owning your home in retirement.
 If you are renting, your costs will likely be higher.
 It’s important to only use these estimates as a guide and plan your retirement costs based on your individual needs.